nickbrandt/GitLab/doc/user/project/integrations/github.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/3836) in GitLab Premium 10.6.

-GitLab provides an integration for updating the pipeline statuses on GitHub.
-This is especially useful if using GitLab for CI/CD only.
+GitLab provides an integration for updating the pipeline statuses on GitHub, and is helpful if you use GitLab only for CI/CD.
+While this integration updates the statuses, it does not perform a full synchronization.

 This project integration is separate from the [instance wide GitHub integration](../import/github.md#mirroring-and-pipeline-status-sharing) and is automatically configured on [GitHub import](../../../integration/github.md).